• Skip to primary navigation

 Baked pasta can be challenging because everyone’s oven and climate are different, and both of these factors contribute to how your pasta bakes.

-To make a baked pasta dish that does not dry out at all and one that does not burn on top, make sure to cover the entire pasta dish with foil.
-Otherwise, the top of your baked pasta will dry out.
-Only take the foil off if you’re adding a cheesy layer and need it to melt or brown at the last minute.
+To make a baked pasta dish that does not dry out or burn on top, I like to cover the entire dish with foil.
+Otherwise, the top of your baked pasta may dry out.
+I take the foil off if adding a cheesy layer and need it to melt or brown at the last minute.
+You might want to try making the dish this way if it gets too hard on top.

 FAQs & Tips